jasc2v8/CSharpHotkey/README.md

 I downloaded Visual Studio 2022 and was amazed how mature this product it.
 There was a bit of a learning curve but I found my "dream" IDE.

-I've always wanted to learn C so I started with C, which I learned is best suited for low-level applications and not my area of interest.
+I've always wanted to learn C so I started with it and learned that it's best suited for low-level applications and not my area of interest.

 Then I switched to C++, which was great but annoying when calling Win32 native functions.
-I can't believe how random and non-standard the Microsfot Win32 calling conventions are.
+I can't believe how random and non-standard the Microsoft Win32 calling conventions are!
+How many data and pointer types are enough?
 Again not my area of interest.

 Finally, I switched to C# .NET programming, and found my "dream" language.
+I never realized that this is a high level language and relatively easy to understand.

-C# .NET on VS2022 is my recommendation for any hobbyist programming on Windows (it's also cross-platform now if you are interested).
+I HIGHLY recommend C# .NET on VS2022 for any hobbyist programming on Windows (it's also cross-platform now if you are interested).